 Los Medanos College transfers students to all 23 campuses of the California State University system.
-The CSU campuses are located throughout the state, and students can find information about the CSU system at www.csumentor.edu.
+The CSU campuses are located throughout the state, and students can find information about the CSU system at www.calstate.edu.
 Admission representatives from local CSU campuses visit Transfer & Career Services on a regular basis.
 Please consult with an LMC counselor and check with Transfer & Career Services for more information.

 Transfer Admission Requirements for CSU Students who have completed college units after graduation from high school are considered transfer students.
-A total of 124 units of college level work is the minimum required for graduation from a California State University with a baccalaureate degree.
-Of these 124 units, a maximum of 70 units may be transferred from a community college.
 Students should complete classes that meet general education and major requirements.